timmywil/jquery.minlight/README.md

 	container: "body",
 	// Set this to true if you'd like to do your own css transition using your own styles
 	transition: false,
+	// Classes for the lightbox
+	lightboxClass: "lightbox",
+	maskClass: "lightbox-mask",
 	// Classes for doing your own transitions
-	openClass: "open",
+	openClass: "lightbox-open",
-	closedClass: "closed",
+	closedClass: "lightbox-closed",
+	// Close the lightbox when the mask is clicked
+	closeOnMaskClick: true,
+	// Expand the mask to handle document height being larger than window height
+	// This is sometimes not ideal if the container is something other than the body
+	expandMask: true,
+	// Disable the mask
+	disableMask: false,
 	// The actual lightbox the element should correspond to
 	// If one already exists hidden on the page,
 	// add its ID selector here
 	target: "",
-	// Classes for the lightbox
-	lightboxClass: "lightbox",
-	maskClass: "lightbox-mask",
 	// Image href (usually assigned from the anchor's href)
 	href: "",
 	imgWidth: "auto",
 	imgHeight: "auto",
-	// Close the lightbox when the mask is clicked
-	closeOnMaskClick: true,
-	// Expand the mask to handle document height being larger than window height
-	// This is sometimes not ideal if the container is something other than the body
-	expandMask: true,
 	// The basic skeleton for a lightbox
 	// Don"t use a data-* attribute to set this (that's just ugly)
 	skeleton: "<div><a href='#' class='lightbox-close' data-bypass>X</a></div>"